TheMarvelousWhale/Nameless-e-Boards_SCDFXIBM/Setup.md

 - Provide an instance of Flask Web App  - link it to your git flask repo and then deploy on IBM (make sure your IBM Plan has enough memory to cater for the app).
 - Provide an instance of Cloudant service.
 During creation, choose IAM with legacy authentication.
 Take note of your credentials
-- setup Flask in your environment with proper git.
+- Setup Flask in your environment with proper git.
 Additional packages to be installed are flask-cors and cloudant (py client lib)
 - In IBM Flask App, clone the Flask-Cloudant into a separate repo and link it to the App.
 Deploy the app.
 You might need to change the urls variables (flask_url in rpi_code.py and the url in React if you are deploying your own Flask.
 - Our code will initiallize the database.
 There is one GET route to initialize the data, and this will be called by ReactApp (can be used for initialization/reset purpose).
 - The main routing will be from 2 POST routes. ('./updateDocument') is used by rpi endpoints to update the Cloudant DB and ('./retrieveDocument') is used by React to retrieve data.